-The syntax is the same as what we are used to in traditional PHP classes, only the name is missing.
-If anonymous classes are used well, they can speed up coding as well execution time.
-Anonymous classes are excellent when a class is used only once during execution and in cases when a class doesn’t need to be documented.
+The syntax is the same as what we are used to in traditional PHP classes.
+Only the name is missing.
+If anonymous classes are in use well, they can speed up coding as well as execution time.
+Anonymous classes are excellent when a class use only once during execution and in cases when a class doesn’t need to be present.

-The new Group Use Declarations feature will be godsent to those of you who want to import many classes from the same namespace.
-The new syntax cuts verbosity, makes your code tidier and easier on the eyes, and saves you a lot of typing time.
+The new Group Use Declarations feature will be godsent to those who want to import many classes from the same namespace.
+The new syntax cuts verbosity, makes your code tidier and easier on the eyes and saves you a lot of typing time.

 It will also be easier to read through and debug codes, as group use declarations help you identify the imports that belong to the same module.